 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.
 Basically, you’ll want to keep experimenting until you come up with the perfect brew for your particular taste.

 Pu-erh Tea Varieties

 The most convenient place to buy tea for most people is Amazon.com.
 You won’t generally find the highest qualitiey varieties here, but they have a few good options when it comes to ripe pu’er (Shou Cha).
-This 2010 Longrun Pu-erh Tea from Dali in Yunnan is a good buy, as is this blended loose leaf variety from Rishi Tea Cake.
+This 2010 Longrun Pu-erh Tea from Dali in Yunnan is a good buy, as is this loose leaf compressed variety that comes in a bamboo leaf tube.

 I have not found a good Sheng Cha (raw tea) on Amazon.

 Generation Tea specializes in the highest quality Chinese teas and they have an exceptionally large selection of Pu-erh.
 Their website has finally been updated, so that solves their biggest problem (though it is still far from modern).